 Pakistan: Over 50 Killed in Charsadda suicide attack

 The Pakistani Taliban continues their terror campaign in the Northwest Frontier Province.
-The latest suicide attack targeted former Interior Minister Aftab Sherpao while he conducted Eid prayers at a mosque in the town of Aftab Sherpao in the settled district of Charsadda in the Northwest Frontier Province.
+The latest suicide attack targeted former Interior Minister Aftab Sherpao while he conducted Eid prayers at a mosque in the settled district of Charsadda in the Northwest Frontier Province.
 Sherpao survived the assassination attempt, but over 50 Pakistanis were killed and over 200 wounded in the blast.
 Sherpao's son and nephew were among the wounded.

 This is the second attempt against Sherpao this year.
 The Taliban targeted Sherpao while he was addressing his political party, the Pakistan People's Party (Sherpao Group) on April 28.
 Over 28 were killed in the suicide attack and scores more wounded, including Sherpao, his son, who was a minister in the NWFP assembly, and several other lawmakers and security officials.
 Taliban commander Abdullah Mehsud was behind the assassination attempt.
 Abdullah was killed by Pakistani security forces in July.

 Sherpao has been a target of the Taliban and al Qaeda due to his stand against the rise in extremism in the Northwest Frontier Province and beyond.
 As Interior Minister, Sherpao led one of the few institutions the consistently stood up to the Taliban and al Qaeda.
 He was on the forefront in warning about the rise of the Taliban in the Northwest Frontier Province.
 Sherpao was a lone voice in the Pakistani government detailing the fall of the settled districts and tribal agencies to the Taliban in 2006.